RyzenK8/ARC/README.md

 Operating system, Processors, Language.
 Data used for statistics and after 7 days the data will be destroyed.

 We comply with European GDPR law

+# How to install your bot
+1. Download the latest software version and decompress the file.